 I am running because I believe that the Congress needs an innovative perspective that won’t be offered by the mainstream politicians seeking this office.

 I am the youngest and most progressive candidate in this election.
 At 27 years old, I offer the freshest perspective on the very serious challenges that face this country today: unending imperial war in the Middle East, a drastic recession created largely by corruption and greed in the financial sector, and the increasing precariousness of the working majority.
 What’s more, my background is as a peace activist and grassroots journalist: my track record is one of consistent progressivism.
 I have fought to end the Bush wars since the day the president took office, be it as a canvasser, lobbyist, writer, political volunteer, or, now, as a candidate for federal office.
+Please go to zoonosis and get the dates for all conferences.

 I am not a career politician; I am a career activist.
 I believe that this is the world-view that Washington needs more of: someone who will emphasize principle before politics and people before profit.
 I will not compromise on my determination to shut down the greater Middle East war of Empire, and I will not accept President-elect Obama’s message that we must deepen our entanglement in the disastrous and murderous war in Afghanistan.
 There is nothing “good” about this war: over 500 dead American troops, over 10,000 dead Afghanis and hundreds of thousands more displaced or injured.